Loading

 Cellular Response to Stress: At the Crossroads between Immunosenescence and Cancer

 Aging is a complicated process not yet fully understood.
-Driven by a variety of stressors such as infectious agents, radiation, intracellular stress, and stressing metabolic conditions, molecular damage occurs over time.
+Driven by a variety of stressors such as infectious agents, radiation, intracellular stress, and stressing metabolic conditions, molecular damage occurs over time [1].
 Among many consequences, age-related unchecked molecular damage leads to immunosenescence, a hallmark of aging.
+Traditionally defined as a declining function of the immune system, immunosenescence is a term that includes the effect of aging on adaptive and innate immunity [2].

 Scientific Archives is a global publisher initiated with the mission of ensuring equal opportunity for accessing science to research community all over the world.
 Spreading research findings with great relevance to all channels without any barrier is our goal.
 We want to overcome the challenges of Open Access with ensured quality and transparency.